 Woke up at 5, like I often do, and held on as tight as I could to Brad and Nora.
 Things are strange at 5 in the morning.
-Undistracted by the worries and chores of the day, you have a moment to put all of your focus into the things that matter – Brad and Nora.
+Undistracted by the worries and chores of the day, I have a moment to put all of my focus into the things that matter – Brad and Nora.
 And all of our other relationships and potential relationships.
 And our supreme happiness.

 Things have been going well between Brad and I for the last few days, and when things are going well, it creates a desire for permanence.
 This morning – like on our family date night several weeks ago – I wanted to hold on to everything, just the way it is.
 I wanted to keep the sun – and all the work that comes with it – down a little longer, and preserve the cozy, cuddly twilight with my two loves.